Establish | Breaking through the Boredom Barrier

 3. Give thanks to God in all circumstances.

 When you’re longing to escape during a tedious day at work, know that God has good purposes for your work.
-It is not a second-rate part of life.
 As John Piper said, “Work is a glorious thing.
 If you are starting to grow lazy, I summon you back to joy.
 God made us to work.
 He formed our minds to think and our hands to make.”

 Having graduated from Durham two years ago, Lara recently got married and lives in Guildford with her husband where they attend King’s Church Guildford.
 She braves the commute into London each day where she works in Whitehall for the Government.
 In her spare time, Lara enjoys rowing, long walks, catch ups with friends over coffee, reading good books and eating spicy Asian food.
 Lara grew up abroad and loves traveling the world, seeing all of God’s incredible creation and beautiful people.
 She can’t wait until heaven where all the nations will be gathered around the throne of God singing His praises.